Welcome to the School of Medicine in Stanford Redwood City

 Who’s Where in SRWC: Building Assignments

 Discovery Hall is the School of Medicine building at Stanford Redwood City.
 All buildings on the new campus offer an open workspace environment, along with a variety of shared spaces on each floor: including small, medium, and large conference rooms; phone rooms; and huddle spaces.
 The move to SRWC will enable us to create new ways of working with our colleagues both at the new campus as well as those on the main campus.

-The university is debuting a new print program, Cardinal Print, at SRWC.
+The university has introduced a new print program, Cardinal Print, at SRWC.
 With Cardinal Print, you use your Stanford University ID or SUNet ID and password to securely print or scan a document, and you can manage your workflow at the printer or online.
 Printing equipment is also standardized and consolidated, which reduces the amount of resources needed to print and lowers the total cost of print services at Stanford.
 View the demo and visit the Cardinal Print page for more information.

 This program also includes Cardinal Fax, which allows users to create, send, and receive faxes directly from their inbox.